NOAA Daniel K. Inouye Regional Center

 Project Size:374,000 SF

 2014 ENR Best Projects Northern California/Hawaii: Higher Education/Research Category Award of Merit

-Completed in 2013, the sustainable project is seeking LEED® Gold Certification.
-In addition to its sustainable design, the complex places much of its program activities and spaces in three renovated historic hanger buildings and incorporated Hawaiian cultural themes that complement the NOAA mission.
-Two of the hanger buildings are inter-connected by a new building that serves as the facility’s technology systems core and main entrance.
-The first floor of the new building includes a visitor center, conference facilities, an exhibition area and cafeteria-style dining.
+Completed in 2015, the project achieved LEED NC v2.0 Gold certification.
+In 2017, the Center was recognized with the AIA Committee on the Environment (COTE) Top Ten award, garnering national attention.
+In addition to its sustainable design, the complex places many of its program activities and spaces in three renovated historic hangar buildings and incorporates Hawaiian cultural themes that complement the NOAA mission.
+Two of the hangars are inter-connected by a new building that serves as the facility’s technology systems core and main entrance.
+The first floor of the new building includes a visitor center, conference facilities, an exhibition area, and cafeteria-style dining.